A Window Into BIT

 Click below to watch the 10-minute sample preview clip discussing past cases at the start of the meeting.

-- Brian Van Brunt, Ed.D., Senior Vice President for Professional Program Development, The NCHERM Group, LLC; President, NaBITA.
+- Brian Van Brunt, Ed.D., Senior Vice President for Professional Program Development, The NCHERM Group, LLC; Executive Director, NaBITA

-Adán Tejada, Chief & Director of Public Safety, Saint Mary’s College of California; NaBITA Advisory Board Member.
+- Adán Tejada, Chief & Director of Public Safety, Saint Mary’s College of California

-- Marianne Price, M.S., Associate Vice President for Professional Program Development, The NCHERM Group, LLC.
+- Marianne Price, M.S., Former Associate Vice President for Professional Program Development, The NCHERM Group, LLC

 For more information about ordering A Window into BIT, please click here.
 Each order comes with: